Author: Richard P. Feynman

 UNDER CONSTRUCTION: This is still in draft mode as I figure out some formatting issues.

 I think there are two reasons to read this book.
-The first are the stories: Feynman led such an interesting life and this book chronicles some of his most colorful and entertaining adventures.
+First, the stories.
+Feynman led such an interesting life and this book chronicles some of his most colorful and entertaining adventures.
+That alone makes for a wonderful book.
 The second reason is to get a sense for the traits and thought-patterns of a genius.

 On persistence